Take Me Back to Chicago

 "Take Me Back to Chicago", originally released on the Chicago XI album, was a 1978 chart hit in the U.S. and Canada for the band Chicago.
-The song features Chaka Khan on backing vocals, and the last to feature Terry Kath.
+The song features Chaka Khan on backing vocals, and was the last to feature Terry Kath.

 Released as a single in May 1978, the song reached No. 63 on the Billboard Hot 100 and No. 62 on the Cash Box Top 100 in the United States.
 In Canada, it peaked at No. 66.
 On the adult contemporary charts, it reached No. 39 in the U.S. and No. 21 in Canada.

 Critical reception

 Billboard called the song "a cool, easy tempo number which is perfect radio fare for summer" and highlighted the "soft, smooth opening" that "gives way to a hotter sound of horns and soulful female voices".
 Cashbox wrote that song "bears the group’s distinctive mark of classy horn arrangement and tight vocals" and that Kath's presence on the track "was keenly felt".
-Record World thought that the song possessed one of the band's "best melodies and arrangements in some time", adding that it would be "a likely hit".
+Record World thought that the song possessed one of the band's "best melodies and arrangements in some time" and believed that it would be "a likely hit".